HBO Max: Eurosport add-on

 Similar to the Bleacher Report Sports add-on in the United States, a sports-focused tier was added to Max in Europe during its launch over the summer of 2024 in conjunction with its pan-European sports brand Eurosport.
-This tier will offer the linear channels Eurosport 1 and Eurosport 2, and coverage for various sports events including the 2024 Summer Olympics, Giro d'Italia, Vuelta a España, and Tour de France.
+This tier would offer the linear channels Eurosport 1 and Eurosport 2, and coverage for various sports events including the 2024 Summer Olympics, Giro d'Italia, Vuelta a España, and Tour de France.

 TNT Sports Premium add-on

 On July 9, 2024, Warner Bros.
-Discovery announced that TNT Sports will arrive at Max in Chile the week of July 15 with an innovative proposal where sports fans will be able to subscribe independently or by adding it to the platform's available plans.
-It will include live events and original content.
+Discovery announced that TNT Sports would arrive at Max in Chile the week of July 15 with an innovative proposal where sports fans would be able to subscribe independently or by adding it to the platform's available plans.
+It would include live events and original content.

 The most relevant Chilean soccer competitions are added, such as the Chilean Primera División, Primera B, Copa Chile and original programming, among others.

-From February 2025, TNT Sports content will be available to users with a subscription to Pack Fútbol with their enabled cable operator and to TNT Sports subscribers independently.
+From February 2025, TNT Sports content would be available to users with a subscription to Pack Fútbol with their enabled cable operator and to TNT Sports subscribers independently.

 Max DAZN Package

 From October 24, 2024, in Spain, Max has added a new Max DAZN package that costs €44.99 per month, in addition to the Sports package that is optional for the Standard and Premium plans, it includes four DAZN channels in addition to Eurosport with the best sport that fans could wish for.

-LaLiga, the UFC, or the Formula 1 and MotoGP world championships will be available to subscribers of the Max DAZN Package, in addition to having all the movies, series and documentaries on the platform with the same advantages as the Premium Plan.
+La Liga, the UFC, or the Formula 1 and MotoGP world championships would be available to subscribers of the Max DAZN Package, in addition to having all the movies, series and documentaries on the platform with the same advantages as the Premium Plan.